 A second transformer would ideally be connected to a second 33 kV sub transmission circuit for security, this would need to be constructed.
-Geraldine requires a re-development, the existing substation structure and control room are at end of life.
+Geraldine substation requires a re-development, the existing substation structure and control room are at end of life.
 The new substation would include a new N-1 switchroom with 11 kV switchboards and second transformer sited in a new bund.
+AEL is currently investigating options to purchase more land, either adjacent to the existing substation or for a new site.

 Geraldine presently has three feeders, two rural and one to the CBD/Residential area.
 There has been concern that limited security is available to the Geraldine CBD.
-Consideration is being given to establishing a fourth feeder so the town load can be split, this feeder could than have a recloser applied at the town boundary so it can pass into the Belfield rural area.
+Consideration is being given to establishing a fourth feeder so the town load can be split, this feeder could then have a recloser applied at the town boundary so it can pass into the Belfield rural area.
 The Belfield rural area feeder would help diversify and off load the Rangitata zone substation.

 A new feed could be cabled down Downs/Hewlings/Peel/ onto the river reserve and to join to an RMU by the river crossing.
 Route length about 1.5 km.
 Opening switches G229 and applying to G230 would give a reasonable mix of CBD on the existing G191 feeder and the residential on the other side of the river on the new feeder.
+This development is however some time away still and the upgrade to the substation takes precedence.